-Thirty-eight states have legalized cannabis for medical purposes and 24 states have approved adult-use.
+Thirty-nine states have legalized cannabis for medical purposes and 24 states have approved adult-use.
 Nevertheless, federal law (namely, the Controlled Substances Act (21 U.S.C. §801 et seq.)), still classifies cannabis as an illegal drug and prohibits its use for any purpose.
 For banks, that means that all proceeds generated by a cannabis-related business operating in compliance with state law are still unlawful, and that any attempt to conduct a financial transaction with that money (including simply accepting a deposit), is considered money-laundering.
-All banks, whether state or federally chartered, are subject to federal anti-money laundering laws.
+This remains true even if cannabis is reclassified from its current classification as a Schedule 1 drug to a Schedule 3 drug as proposed on May 16, 2024 by the U.S. Drug Enforcement Administration (DEA), as all banks, whether state or federally chartered, are subject to federal anti-money laundering laws.